Introduction

 Types of Clinical Trials

-Regulation and Safety Clinical trials
+Regulation and Safety in Clinical Trials

 The Process of Clinical Trials

-Participant Involvement
+Participant Involvement in Clinical Trials

 Benefits of Clinical Trials for Patients